africandh-ku/africandh-ku.github.io/collections/_symposium/2022-symposium.md

 ---

-October 6, 2022.
+**October 6, 2022.
 10am US Central Time
-Via Zoom
+Via Zoom**

 [<button style="background-color: #9c1109; border-radius: 8px; color: white; padding: 20px; text-align: center; display: inline-block; cursor: pointer;">**Register Here**</button>](https://kansas.zoom.us/meeting/register/tJUocuurqjkvH9152JezE0Wc-WU0XDm3eo5E)

-In this year’s African digital humanities symposium at the University of Kansas, we are interested in two broad questions that revolve around the recovery of African archives through algorithmic systems and computational methods more broadly.
-The gathering this fall will center on the roles of digital technologies in recovering the African archive, with the archive framed beyond its traditional institutional sense to include archival principles and practices that underpin the recuperation of African narratives and agency.
+This year's symposium focuses on two broad questions that revolve around the recovery of African archives through algorithmic systems and computational methods more broadly.

+The presentatins will center on the roles of digital technologies in recovering the African archive, with the archive framed beyond its traditional institutional sense to include archival principles and practices that underpin the recuperation of African narratives and agency.
 From historical records to linguistic and cultural productions, algorithmic infrastructures are emerging as important technologies of recovery that invite us to consider how digital humanities methods and praxes invigorate African studies scholarship.
 Following Kim Gallon, recovery indexes a means by which African and Black people living in the digital era recapture the past and make it legible to foster community and restore Black people’s humanity.
 We anticipate that our speakers may speak to this sense of recovery in their own digital projects.

-The symposium will be keynoted by Dr. Roopika Risam who will be speaking on postcolonial digital humanities, after which two panels will follow.
+The symposium will be keynoted by Dr. Roopika Risam who speak on postcolonial digital humanities, after which two panels will follow.

 Our first panel focuses on the digital archive and explores how African DH practitioners push back against extractive digital projects on Africa’s endangered archives.
-Speaker will also address digital recovery initiatives that marginalize African voices.
-For the second panel, speakers will explore African NLP, as well as computational humanities and linguistic projects that are often not legible in histories of the digital humanities.
+Speakers will also address digital recovery initiatives that marginalize African voices.

+The second panel will explore African Natural Language Processing (NLP), as well as computational humanities and linguistic projects that are often not legible in histories of the digital humanities.

 Together, these panels and the various discussions to follow will aim to foreground projects and perspectives that draw on digital humanities methods and approaches, particularly historical and ongoing work by African scholars whether on the continent or in the diaspora, including work that values collaboration and the importance of the digital cultural record to local communities in Africa.

 ### Keynote Presentation: "Postcolonial Recoveries: The Promises and Perils of Digital Humanities”
-Roopika Risam, _Dartmouth College, USA_
+**Roopika Risam**, _Dartmouth College, USA_

 ### Panel 1: Decolonization, Archives and the Digital